flaviaouyang/molly/README.md

 # Molly

-Timeseries data quality monitoring library in Python.
+Time-series data quality monitoring library in Python.

 ## Description

-Molly is a Python library for monitoring the quality of timeseries data.
+Molly is a Python library for monitoring the quality of time-series data.
 It is designed to be used in conjunction with a SQL database such as MySQL or PostgreSQL.
 Currently under development.
 Pending first release.

-Following features will be included in the first release:
+The following features will be included in the first release:

 - data staleness monitoring
 - data completeness monitoring

-Following data warehouses will be supported in the first release:
+The following data warehouses will be supported in the first release:

 - PostgreSQL (tested on version 16)

-Following messaging services will be supported in the first release:
+The following messaging services will be supported in the first release:

 - Slack